 With a conflict disclosure system rife with holes, virtually toothless ethics laws often left to the interpretation of the lawmakers they are supposed to regulate, and a Legislature historically unwilling to make itself more transparent, Texans know exceedingly little about who or what influences the people elected to represent them.
-Join us for a conversation about ethics and transparency in Texas' part-time Legislature, moderated by the Tribune's executive editor, Ross Ramsey.
+And they have no way to differentiate between lawmakers motivated entirely by the interests of their constituents and those in it for their own enrichment.